openmediavault/openmediavault-docs/index.rst

 out-of-the-box solution that everyone can install and administer without needing expert level knowledge of Networking and Storage Systems.

-The System is built on a modular design and can be easily extended with plugins available right after installation of the base system.
+The system is built on a modular design and can be easily extended with plugins available right after installation of the base system.
 Additional 3rd-party plugins are available via the `OMV-Extras repository <http://omv-extras.org/>`_.